-At Bickleigh Down C of E Primary School, we aim to be courageous with out charity work, we want to give our children the opportunity to lead fund raising for the charities that really matter to them.
+At Bickleigh Down C of E Primary School, we aim to be courageous with our charity work, we want to give our children the opportunity to lead fund raising for the charities that really matter to them.
 This work clearly links with our Christian vision of ‘spurring each other on with love’.
-We aim to support our children in spurring our global community on with love.
+We aim to support our children in spurring our local, national and global community on with love.
 Here are some examples of the work that we have been doing as a school:

 Year 3 learnt about the work of Toilet Twinning in their RE lessons.
 The children were so struck by the work of this charity that they asked Mr Hancock if they could change the way that we celebrate Harvest.
 A few weeks before Harvest, the children led worship to tell the rest of the school about the work of Toilet Twinning.
 They invited the children to bring a golden coin into school for harvest so that we could twin our school toilets with a toilet block in Africa.
 Two of the children in Year 3 wrote a letter to the parents explaining why our harvest celebrations would be different this year and why the work of the charity was important.
 On the day of our Harvest service, the children held a harvest singalong and encouraged the rest of the school to place their coin on the Toilet Twinning logo.
 The school raised £272.68, enough to twin our toilets with another school toilet block in Zambia.
 We now have a framed photograph of our twinned toilet block hanging outside our Key Stage Two toilets.